-If you're not quite sure about what your child's rights are when participating in or gaining access to an educational environment, I would recommend the following documents and online sites to support your knowledge and understanding of the rights of person's with disabilities in education.
+If you're not quite sure about what your child's rights are when participating in or gaining access to an educational environment, I would recommend the following documents and online sites to support your knowledge and understanding of the rights of disabled students in education.

 The Disability Discrimination Act 1992 (DDA) makes it unlawful to discriminate against a person because of their disability, in many areas of public life, including education.
 The Australian Human Rights website provides a detailed overview of the DDA as well as details of the contact agencies in your state or territory.

 Australia has aligned itself with 80 other countries around the world and signed the Convention on the Rights of Persons with Disabilities (CRPD).
 The contents of this international human rights convention outline the fundamental rights of people with disabilities.
 Check out their website for further clarification around the terms used in both the CRPD and the DDA.

 Family Advocacy in NSW; Queensland Collective for Inclusive Education and Inclusive Schools Australia are three websites providing valuable resources and information for families and professionals about inclusive education.
 These organisations offer workshops and event opportunities as well.
 I'm sure there are equivalent organisations in most other states and territories.